Team-based development on the SharePoint Framework

 npm shrinkwrap command.
 Once executed, it will generate a list of all dependencies and their versions at the moment of execution and record it in the npm-shrinkwrap.json file which should be included in the source control.
 When restoring dependencies npm will use the exact versions from this file rather than the latest version satisfying the particular version range.

-Note: if you have any packages installed in the node_modules folder that are not listed as dependencies in the package.json file or are not a dependency of one of the packages, you will likely see an error when generating the npm-shrinkwrap.json file.
-In this case you can either see which packages are causing the error and add them to the package.json or remove them from the node_modules folder, or you can delete the node_modules folder altogether, restore all dependencies and generate the shrinkwrap file then.
+If you have any packages installed in the node_modules folder that are not listed as dependencies in the package.json file or are not a dependency of one of the packages, you will likely see an error when generating the npm-shrinkwrap.json file.
+In this case, you can either see which packages are causing the error and add them to the package.json, or remove them from the node_modules folder, or you can delete the node_modules folder altogether, restore all dependencies and generate the shrinkwrap file then.

 Add the project to source control